 Simply enter your personal, car, and financial details into our system and we will provide you with a personalised dashboard that regularly updates the cost of your car based on deprecation, as well as your equity position, and a general appraisal of your deal.

-It also means that when you try and trade-in at a dealership, you will know exactly what your car is worth and therefore know if the dealer is trying to undersell the value of the vehicle.
+It also means that when you try and trade in at a dealership, you will know exactly what your car is worth and therefore know if the dealer is trying to undersell the value of the vehicle.

-As mentioned on several occasions, the vast majority of car dealers are reputable salespeople who want to make you feel welcome and help find the car of your dreams on the best deal possible.
+As mentioned on several occasions, the vast majority of car dealers are reputable salespeople who want to make you feel welcome and help find the car of your dreams at the best deal possible.

 However, we know it can be a little overwhelming and confusing trying to negotiate a car deal or get what you need to suit your budget, so we hope these tactics give you an idea of what to expect and look out for when you do go to buy a car in the future.